STRETTO is first and foremost a TEAM of music lovers

 Donors

-Our Extraordinary Community of Donors The combined Stretto and Blue Mountain Festival Donor List January 1, 2023 - June 1, 2024 Thank you to everyone who helped our united communities to survive and thrive during this challenging time.
+Our Extraordinary Community of Donors The combined Stretto and Blue Mountain Festival Donor List ~ Thank you to everyone who helped our united communities to survive and thrive during this challenging time.
+Please note that the donor list will be updated again immediately following the gala.
+We are so grateful to all the donors who have given since our last update and we will republish shortly!!!
 Stretto is incorporated as a 501(c3) non-profit and approved as a public charity under section 170 of the IRS Tax Code, EIN: 47-4984177.
-All donations are tax-deductible. $15,000+
+All donations are tax-deductible. $25,000+

 Anna-Maria Moggio Foundation